AverageGermanUser/notes/README.md

 ### `npm start`

-This will launcg the application through a localhost [http://localhost:3000](http://localhost:3000) in your browser, where you can use the application for taking notes.
+This will launch the application through a localhost [http://localhost:3000](http://localhost:3000) in your browser, where you can use the application for taking notes.

+### `live demo`

+You can also test the application [live](https://AverageGermanUser.github.io/notes)

 &copy; AverageGermanUser